General Plan and Housing Element

 Community Workshops.
 Two visioning workshops were held in August 2015 with the objectives of fostering dialogue between community members on the future of Redlands; identifying common themes and visions for Redlands; and gathering ideas on key planning issues and ideas to consider during the General Plan update.
 The first workshop was attended by 52 people, and the second by 48 persons.

 Redlands 2035 Website.
 A project website was established to provide updates on the planning process, access to meeting materials and presentations, draft documents for public review, and additional background information about Redlands, urban planning, and the General Plan update.
-You may visit the General Plan Update website by clicking here.
+The General Plan Update website is no longer active.

 Photo Contest.
 A photo contest open to all residents of Redlands, Crafton, and Mentone was held in the spring of 2016 to invite community members to share their experiences of the city through their own unique points of view.
 Photos were accepted in seven categories corresponding to the main themes of the General Plan, in both a youth division and an adult division.
 Winning photos and several other outstanding entries have been included throughout the General Plan.